eugenesvk/winAPIconst/ReadMe.md

 ## Known issues

-Case-sensitive lookup is not 100% reliable since some Windows constants unfortunately have identical names differing only by CaSe, so they'd have the same lower-case names
+Case-insensitive lookup is not 100% reliable since some Windows constants unfortunately have identical names differing only by CaSe, so they'd have the same lower-case names

 ## Credits